-In spite of its double bonanza with the Bookers, I have been fairly reluctant to pick them up.
+Despite its double bonanza with the Bookers, I have been fairly reluctant to pick them up.

-Possibly, because it seems impossible that the story of Henry VIII’s marriages could have any novelty value.
+Possibly because it seems impossible that the story of Henry VIII’s marriages could have any novelty value.
 Let’s face it, the story has been done to death today by Philippa Gregory, Jean Plaidy, and the like.

 What could Mantel possibly add to the conversation?

-Turns out, quite a lot, actually.
+Turns out quite a lot.

 This book is from the perspective of one of the most loathed people in England’s history – Thomas Cromwell.
 A low-born, wily man who became the King’s trusted adviser and who was responsible for a lot of the terrible events that happened during that period – the break of England from the church, the divorce of Queen Katherine, the rise and fall of Queen Anne Boleyn, and other such events.
 Definitely a bloody history.